MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-post-inventory-costs-to-the-general-ledger.md

 ---
-title: How to Post Inventory Costs to the General Ledger| Microsoft Docs
+title: How to Post Inventory Costs to the General Ledger
-description: At the end of accounting periods, monthly, yearly or other, a sequence of cost control and auditing tasks must be performed to report a correct and balanced inventory value to the finance department.
-Apart from the posting routine that transfers the individual item value entries to dedicated general ledger accounts, several reports, tracing functions, and a special reconciliation tool are available to the auditor or controller responsible for this business-critical work.
+description: At the end of accounting periods a sequence of cost control and auditing tasks must be performed to report a correct and balanced inventory value.
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central